-2.8.3 The Board of Directors formulated the principles pertaining to the internal control system.
+R 2.8.3 The Board of Directors formulated the principles pertaining to the internal control system.

 The internal control system, which has been established by the management, ensures that the risks to which the Company is exposed are managed and that the Company's objectives are attained.

+R 2.8.4 When formulating the internal control system, the Board of Directors took into account the criteria specified in point 2.8.4.

+R 2.8.5 The management is responsible for establishing and maintaining the internal control system.

+R 2.8.6 The company created an independent internal audit function, which is under obligation to report to the Audit Committee / Supervisory Board.
 Yes

-2.8.4 When formulating the internal control system, the Board of Directors took into account the criteria specified in point 2.8.4.
-Yes

-2.8.5 The management is responsible for establishing and maintaining the internal control system.

-2.8.6 The company created an independent internal audit function, which is under obligation to report to the Audit Committee / Supervisory Board.
-Yes

 The internal audit group reported, at least once, to the Audit Committee / Supervisory Board about the operation of risk management, the internal control mechanisms, and the corporate governance functions.

+R 2.8.7 The internal audit activity is performed by internal audit on the basis of a mandate given by the Audit Committee / Supervisory Board.
 Yes

-2.8.7 The internal audit activity is performed by internal audit on the basis of a mandate given by the Audit Committee / Supervisory Board.
+Internal audit is organisationally separate from operative management.
 Yes

-Internal audit is organisationally separate from operative management. $\underline{\rm Yes}$

-2.8.8 The internal audit plan was approved by the Board of Directors (Supervisory Board) upon the recommendation of the Audit Committee.
+R 2.8.8 The internal audit plan was approved by the Board of Directors (Supervisory Board) upon the recommendation of the Audit Committee.
 Yes

-2.8.9 The Board of Directors prepared a report for shareholders on the operation of internal controls.
+R 2.8.9 The Board of Directors prepared a report for shareholders on the operation of internal controls.

-2.8.10 The Board of Directors formulated its rules of procedure in respect of receiving and processing reports on the operation of internal controls and preparing its own reports.
+R 2.8.10 The Board of Directors formulated its rules of procedure in respect of receiving and processing reports on the operation of internal controls and preparing its own reports.

-2.8.11 The Board of Directors identified the key deficiencies of internal controls and reviewed and re-evaluated the relevant activities.
+R 2.8.11 The Board of Directors identified the key deficiencies of internal controls and reviewed and re-evaluated the relevant activities.
 Yes

-2.9.2 The Board of Directors, the Supervisory Board and the Audit Committee were notified when the auditor's mandate, by its nature, may have incurred considerable expenditure, may have given rise to a conflict of interest or may have had any other material impact on business operations.
-Yes
+R 2.9.2 The Board of Directors, the Supervisory Board and the Audit Committee were notified when the auditor's mandate, by its nature, may have incurred considerable expenditure, may have given rise to a conflict of interest or may have had any other material impact on business operations.

-2.9.3 The Board of Directors notified the Supervisory Board if it gave a mandate to an audit company or an external audit expert in respect of an event that has a material impact on the Company's operation.
-Yes
+R 2.9.3 The Board of Directors notified the Supervisory Board if it gave a mandate to an audit company or an external audit expert in respect of an event that has a material impact on the Company's operation.

 The Board of Directors specified in advance, in a resolution, the events that may be considered to have a material impact on the Company's operation.

-Yes a brief CV.
+R 3.1.6 The company published on its website the tasks delegated to the Audit Committee, and the committee's objectives, rules of procedure and composition (specifying the members' names, a brief CV and the date of appointment).

+OTP Bank Plc. has established and operates an Audit Committee, which supports the work of the Supervisory Board, and the Bank has published the names of the members, each with a brief CV.
 The tasks delegated to the Audit Committee, and the objectives and procedural rules of the Committee, are not in the public domain.

-3.1.6 The company published on its website the tasks delegated to the Audit Committee, and the committee's objectives, rules of procedure and composition (specifying the members' names, a brief CV and the date of appointment).
-No

-OTP Bank Plc. has established and operates an Audit Committee, which supports the work of the Supervisory Board, and the Bank has published the names of the members, each with

-3.1.6.1 The company published on its website the tasks delegated to the Nomination Committee, and the committee's objectives, rules of procedure and composition (specifying the members' names, a brief CV and the date of appointment).
-No
+R 3.1.6.1 The company published on its website the tasks delegated to the Nomination Committee, and the committee's objectives, rules of procedure and composition (specifying the members' names, a brief CV and the date of appointment).